robinboehm/angular-d3-directives/README.md

 <script src="components/d3/angular-d3.js"></script>
 ```

-Add d3 module to the requires Array.
+Add d3 module to the [requires Array](http://docs.angularjs.org/api/angular.module).

 ```javascript
 angular.module('exampleApp', ['d3']);
 ```

-Now you can inject the d3 module e.g. in a directive definition and enjoy the full power of d3 in a isolated scope.
+Now you can inject the d3 module e.g. in a directive definition
+and enjoy the full power of d3 in a isolated scope without usage of the d3 in a global var.

 ```javascript
 angular.module('d3')